ravi-on-cloud/ravi-on-cloud/README.md

 ✨ Creating bugs since 2020
 📚 Currently learning **Automation** and **Securing Cloud-Based Infrastructures**
 🎯 **Goals**: Become a top-tier Cloud Engineer and contribute to impactful DevOps & IaC projects
-🎲 **Fun fact**: I can explain cloud concepts using food analogies 🍔☁️
+🎲 **Fun fact**: you can explain cloud concepts using food analogies 🍔☁️

 ---